andreaDiClaudio/nosql_project/README.md

 2. Run `npm i`.
 3. Create a `.env` file and set the `PORT=` to the desired port.
 4. Run `node app.js`.

+# How to connect to db

+1. Create new connection in mongodb compass.
+2. Set the `MONGODB_URI` to your mongodb_uri
+3. Run `node app.js`.